cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

    .. warning::

-      In general you should *not* be applying for access to projects with suffixes like ``-Owners``, ``-admin``, or ``-rw`` unless explicitly told to do so by the owner(s) of those resources.
+      In general, you should *not* be applying for access to projects with suffixes like ``-Owners``, ``-admin``, or ``-rw`` unless explicitly told to do so by the owner(s) of those resources.
 These suffixes indicate administrative groups and your requests will